-Perhaps Ja’Marr Chase is tempting here, but Smith’s history with Tagovailoa makes this a no-brainer pick for Miami.
-If, for some reason, he’s not on the board still, there’s always the option of taking Sewell and either kicking him inside to guard, or selecting Wilson and moving ahead with a quarterback who seemingly has more upside.
+Perhaps Ja’Marr Chase is tempting if he’s there, but Smith’s history with Tagovailoa makes this a no-brainer pick for Miami.
+If, for some reason, he’s not on the board still, there’s always the option of taking Sewell and either kicking him inside to guard or putting him at either tackle spot.

-Given the public commitment the Dolphins have made to Tagovailoa, though, nothing would be more indicative of support than bringing Smith aboard.
+Given the public commitment the Dolphins seem to have made to Tagovailoa, though, nothing would be more indicative of that support than bringing Smith aboard.

 First round, 18th pick: Najee Harris (RB, Alabama), Rashod Bateman (WR, Minnesota) Zaven Collins (LB, Tulsa)

 Before getting to yet another former Alabama player, let’s address Bateman.
-This would be an obvious choice if the Dolphins either pick Zach Wilson or trade for Deshaun Watson.
-The latter option seems like the only scenario in which Miami would give up on Tagovailoa at this point, so say Watson to Miami happens.
+This would be an obvious choice if the Dolphins trade for either Russell Wilson or Deshaun Watson.
+That seems like the only scenario in which Miami would give up on Tagovailoa at this point, so say Wilson or Watson to Miami happens.

-But in all likelihood, Smith is going off the board to Miami, so he and DeVante Parker, along with some of the Dolphins’ incumbent receivers and tight end Mike Gesicki, will be enough for Tagovailoa or Watson to work with.
+But in all likelihood, Smith is going off the board to Miami, so he and DeVante Parker, along with free-agent addition Will Fuller and tight end Mike Gesicki, will be enough for Tagovailoa or Wilson or Watson to work with.